mumble-voip/mumble-www/hugo/content/contribute.md

 ##### Additional themes

-Additional Mumble themes bring variety into Mumble's design and choices for different tastes.
+Additional Mumble themes bring variety into Mumble's visual design and choices for different tastes.

-Create new themes for Mumble!
-Information can be found on our {{< wiki Skinning "Skinning wiki page" />}} and existing themes we know about on the {{< wiki Skins "Skins wiki page" />}}.
+You can find more information about themes in general and how to create themes on our {{< wiki Themes "Themes wiki page" />}}.

 ## Documentation & Website